 Executive function is how the brain manages the way you accomplish a complex task.
 This skill helps you plan, focus and execute.
 Cooking helps children develop this type of thinking by showing them how to follow steps and helping them understand that things need to go in a certain order, like when reading a recipe.

 Other executive functioning skills include learning patience and regulating emotions.
-For example, if your child spills something they have just measured, you can teach them to be calm, clean it up and measure it again.
+For example, if your child spills something they have just measured, you can teach them to be calm, clean up, and measure it again.

 Most parts of the cooking process also can’t be rushed.
 If we want the dish to taste the best, it needs to marinate or cook in the oven for a certain amount of time.
 This teaches kids patience and that for some things, we need to take our time for them to turn out the best they can be.